angelospk/angelospk.github.io/content/cv/index.md

 # SUMMARY

 Dedicated and dynamic Master of Engineering graduate, specializing in Electrical and Computer Engineering from Aristotle University of Thessaloniki.
 A creative thinker with a passion for software development and a knack for finding innovative solutions.
-Proficient in Docker containers and skilled in crafting exceptional websites using SvelteKit.
+Proficient in Docker containers and skilled in crafting websites using Javascript frameworks, like Svelte, Vue, Astro.
 Meticulous in IT operations, excelling in swiftly resolving challenges.
 Eager to bring a blend of technical expertise and inventive problem-solving to a collaborative team environment.
 Committed to continuous learning and staying ahead in the ever-evolving world of technology.

 ---